 - Occasional working lunches with customers, providers or partners are generally acceptable as a way of doing business provided they are not to an unreasonable level or cost. - Invitations to corporate hospitality events must each be judged on their merit.
-Provided the general rules have been considered, it may be acceptable to join other company/organisation guests at: sponsored cultural and sporting events, or other public performances, as a representative of the MAT at special events or celebrations.
+Provided the general rules have been considered, it may be acceptable to join other company or organisation guests at: sponsored cultural and sporting events, or other public performances, as a representative of the Trust at special events or celebrations.
 Consider the number of these events, and always take into consideration what public perception is likely to be if they knew you were attending. - Acceptability depends on the appropriateness of the invitations, in terms of the level of hospitality, the frequency and the status of the invited employee.
-In all such cases the CEO or Executive Head teacher must be consulted. - Paid holidays or concessionary travel rates are not acceptable.
-Neither are offers of hotel accommodation nor the use of company villas/apartments. - If you are visiting a company to view equipment that the MAT is considering buying, you should ensure that expenses of the trip are paid by the Trust.
-Acceptance of refreshments and/or a working lunch may be acceptable, but care must be taken to ensure that the Academy's purchasing and/or tender procedures are not compromised. - Acceptance of sponsored hospitality that is built into the official programme of conferences and seminars related to your work are acceptable. - Offers to speak at corporate dinners and social gatherings, or events organised by, for example, a professional body, where there is a genuine need to impart information or represent the MAT must be agreed in advance with the CEO, Executive Head teacher.
-Where your spouse or partner is included in the invitation, and approval has been given for you to attend, it will be acceptable for your spouse or partner to attend as well, but if expenses are incurred, these will be met personally. - Any invitation you accept should be made to you in your professional/working capacity as a representative of the MAT. - An individual Academy will be able to pay to provide a free of charge "duty" meal for staff completing lunch-time supervision in the dinner hall.
+In all such cases the CEO or Trust Finance Officer must be consulted. - Paid holidays or concessionary travel rates are not acceptable.
+Neither are offers of hotel accommodation nor the use of company villas/apartments. - If you are visiting a company to view equipment that the Trust is considering buying, you should ensure that expenses of the trip are paid by the Trust.
+Acceptance of refreshments and/or a working lunch may be acceptable, but care must be taken to ensure that the Trust's purchasing and/or tender procedures are not compromised.

+- Acceptance of sponsored hospitality that is built into the official programme of conferences and seminars related to your work are acceptable. - Offers to speak at corporate dinners and social gatherings, or events organised by, for example, a professional body, where there is a genuine need to impart information or represent the Trust must be agreed in advance with the CEO or Trust Finance Officer.
+Where your spouse or partner is included in the invitation, and approval has been given for you to attend, it will be acceptable for your spouse or partner to attend as well, but if expenses are incurred, these will be met personally. - Any invitation you accept should be made to you in your professional/working capacity as a representative of the Trust. - An individual Trust school is permitted to pay to provide a free of charge "duty" meal for teaching staff completing lunch-time pupil supervision in the dinner hall.

-7. Roles and Responsibilities:
+7. Roles and Responsibilities

 7.1 Staff, Directors and Local Governors.
-The MAT has adopted the following measures to demonstrate its commitment to anti-fraud and corruption:
+The Trust has adopted the following measures to demonstrate its commitment to anti-fraud and corruption:

-• All staff are made aware of the Trust Code of Conduct for Employees;

-- A Director's Committee meets regularly to consider finance matters; - A requirement for all staff, directors and local governors to declare prejudicial interests and not contribute to business related to that interest; - A requirement for staff, directors and local governors to disclose personal interests; - All staff, directors and local governors are made aware of the understanding on the acceptance of gifts and hospitality; - Clear recruitment policies and procedures
+- All staff are made aware of the Trust Code of Conduct for Employees; - A director's committee meets regularly to consider finance matters; - A requirement for all staff, directors and local governors to declare prejudicial interests and not contribute to business related to that interest; - A requirement for staff, directors and local governors to disclose personal interests; - All staff, directors and local governors are made aware of the understanding on the acceptance of gifts and hospitality; - Clear recruitment policies and procedures are effectively operated across the Trust and its schools - All staff are aware of cyber security controls and are robust is following the arrangements established by the Trust

-Staff, directors and governors also have a duty to report another member of staff, director or governor whose conduct is reasonably believed to represent a failure to comply with the above.
+Staff, directors and local governors also have a duty to report another member of staff, director or governor whose conduct is reasonably believed to represent a failure to comply with the above.

-7.2 Responsible Officer.
-The Responsible Officer has specific responsibility for overseeing the financial arrangements on behalf of the Board.
-The main duties of the Responsible Officer are to provide the Board with on-going independent assurance that:
+7.2 Responsible Officer or internal scrutiny function equivalent.
+The Responsible Officer or internal auditor appointed to complete internal checks in-year has specific responsibility for overseeing the financial arrangements on behalf of the Board.
+The main duties of this function are to provide the Board with on-going independent assurance that: